 The Salvation Army is thrilled to once again be partnering with MOLLY MAID and its customers in an effort to collect non-perishable food items to help restock depleted shelves this summer.

-Franchises across the country have confirmed their participation and are collecting food throughout the month of July.
+Franchises across the country have confirmed their participation and are collecting food throughout the months of June and July.

 About MOLLY MAID

 MOLLY MAID was founded inMississauga,Ontario, in 1979.
 From its early beginnings, MOLLY MAID has gone on to clean homes in seven countries on three continents including theUnited States,United Kingdom,JapanandPortugal.
 MOLLY MAID is the largest Canadian-based cleaning company in the world.